Tailwind CSS Brightness

 Custom brightness values can be added to your Tailwind configuration file, enabling you to create project-specific designs.

-Once defined, these custom values are available as classes (e.g., brightness-110
+Once defined, these custom values are available as classes (e.g., brightness-110).

 Using Arbitrary Values

 If you want to avoid adding to the configuration file, leverage arbitrary values for brightness.
-By defining brightness as brightness-[value]
+By defining brightness as brightness-[value], you can avoid modifying Tailwind’s configuration for one-off cases.

 Real World Examples